emacs-eaf/emacs-application-framework/README.md

 | Jupyter             | `M-x eaf-open-jupyter`                                                 |
 | Demo                | `M-x eaf-open-demo` to verify basic functionality                      |

-- To open the file under the cursor in `dired` using appropriate EAF Application, use `eaf-open-this-from-dired` instead.
 - EAF Browser and PDF Viewer support Emacs built-in bookmark operation, with `M-x bookmark-set` (defaulted to `C-x r m`) and `M-x bookmark-bmenu-list` (defaulted to `C-x r l`).

 ```